Homemade Scouring Powder Recipe – All Natural & Non-Toxic

 Storage

-Keep your scrub in a clean dry lidded jar.
+Keep your homemade scouring powder in a clean dry lidded jar.
 If you are using salt or borax in your mixture it should keep for around a month, if not it will probably keep for around 2 weeks.
 Use your nose and your discretion.
+Discard it if it starts to look or smell funny, and remake a new batch.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.